Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Prior Work

 \subsection{Remote Work in the Pandemic}

 In the US, as many as 1/3 of workers switched to remote work, and a further 1/10 lost their jobs or were furloughed in the first months of the pandemic~\cite{brynjolfsson2020covid}.
-In Europe, some estimates put the prevalence of remote work as high as 50\%~\cite{ahrendt2020living}.
-Multiple studies find that those switching to remote work were more likely to be younger people and women~\cite{brynjolfsson2020covid,ahrendt2020living}.
+In Europe, Ahrendt et al. estimate the prevalence of remote work as high as 50\%~\cite{ahrendt2020living} also reporting that those switching to remote work were more likely to be younger people and women: a finding that was echoed by Brynjofsson et al.~\cite{brynjolfsson2020covid}.

 A sizable and growing body of literature has investigated how the shift to remote work affected office and professional workers' productivity~\cite{bezerra2020human,pauline2020impact,bullinger2021computer}, collaboration approaches~\cite{yang2021effects}, the accessibility of their workplaces~\cite{das2021towards}, their work-life balance~\cite{sandoval2021remote}, stress~\cite{sandoval2021remote}, digital fatigue~\cite{bennett2021videoconference}, and degree of worker surveillance~\cite{aloisiessential}.
 Broadly, this prior work finds reduced collaborative efficacy, reduced work-life balance, increased stress and digital fatigue, and increased workplace surveillance.
 Despite these consequences, remote work offers benefits such as improved productivity and job satisfaction, greater accessibility and flexibility, and prior work finds that a remote workplace appeals to workers and was a key criteria in their pandemic job searches~\cite{edelmann2021remote,mcfarland2020impact}.